iris-paulino/PausePoint/PRIVACY_POLICY.md

 • **Transparency**: This privacy policy clearly explains all data collection and usage practices, including accessibility service usage
 • **No Deceptive Behavior**: Our app does not mimic system notifications or engage in deceptive practices
 • **Digital Wellbeing Focus**: Our app is designed as a digital wellbeing tool to help users manage their screen time and app usage
+• **Compliant App Redirection**: We redirect users to our own app's pause screen rather than overlaying other apps, ensuring compliance with Google Play policies
+• **User Choice**: Users can dismiss the pause screen and continue using their apps if they choose to do so

 ## Contact Us